aliawaleed/softwareArtImage/assignments/assignment1/readme.md

 # Assignment 1: STILL

 ## Description
-For this assignment, we made thematic images consisting of shapes that can be controlled by sliders.
-There are 3 themes that the user can choose from that are meant to be consonant; forest, ocean, and desert.
+For this assignment, we made a series of thematic images consisting of shapes that can be controlled by sliders.
+The users can control the shapes by pressing on the space bar, alternating between circles, squares, and triangles.
+They can also decide on the theme using the sliders, all of which are meant to be consonant.
+The themes are: forest, ocean, and desert.

 ## Algorithm
 The first thing we did was, in the header file, initialize the gui as well as the parameter groups and specific parameters that we want to have displayed.
 We then initialized arrays for the themes and *shapes* for the shapes.
 Next, in the app file, we added the categories to their groups based on what they control, whether it's the theme or the shapes, assigning the starting values as well as the ranges for each of the controlled categories.